-Puryear et al. (2012) proposed an inversion-based algorithm for computing the time frequency analysis of reflection seismograms using constrained least-squares spectral analysis.
-The method resulted in spectra that have reduced window smearing for a given window length relative to the discrete Fourier transform irrespective of window shape, and a time-frequency analysis with a combination of time and frequency resolution that is superior to the short time Fourier transform and the continuous wavelet transform.
+This approach results in spectra that have reduced window smearing for a given window length relative to the discrete Fourier transform irrespective of window shape, and a time-frequency analysis with a combination of time and frequency resolution that is superior to the short time Fourier transform and the continuous wavelet transform.
 As compared with the continuous wavelet transform, the method has improved temporal resolution, particularly at low frequencies.